Douglas S. Wright: Teaching

 After serving his sentence, he worked as a car salesman before earning a teaching certificate from Washburn University.
 He then completed a student teaching rotation at Highland Park High School in Topeka.

 In May 2009, a committee of the Kansas Board of Education denied Wright’s application for a teaching license.
 Wright filed suit and a Judge Larry Hendricks ordered the Board to reconsider its decision.
 In December 2009, the Kansas Board of Education in a 6-4 vote upheld its decision to bar Wright from obtaining a Kansas teaching license.
 The Board’s decision came despite support from several including Dale Cushinberry, principal at Highland Park where Wright completed his student teaching, Matthew Herbert, the teacher who supervised his student teaching and would later go on to serve on the Lawrence City Commission and several of the professors who taught Wright when he earned his teaching certificate.

 According to press reports, "The requirements to obtain a teaching license for a person with a criminal past include waiting at least five years since the conviction, finishing any probationary period and presenting evidence of rehabilitation."
 The Kansas Board gave no explanation of its decision.

 Personal life

 Wright grew up in Topeka where his mother, Alice Clare (née Brownfield) Wright, was a school teacher and his father Charles W. Wright, Jr. also served as Mayor of Topeka from 1965 to 1969.
-He graduated from Washburn University with a degree in history and a law degree from Washburn Law School.
+He graduated from Washburn University with a degree in history and a Juris Doctor degree from Washburn Law School.
 He later returned to earn a teaching certificate.
 While an undergraduate at Washburn, Wright was a member of the Kansas Beta chapter of Phi Delta Theta.
 In 1985, Wright was named the Topeka Phi Delta Theta Alumni Club's "Phi of the Year."

-He was married to Susan Kennedy Wright and together they had two children, Sara and Adam.
+Wright was married to Susan Kennedy Wright and together they had two children, Sara and Adam.
 His wife died in October 2006.
-He is a fourth cousin, once removed, of Democratic Vice-Presidential nominee, Tim Kaine, of Virginia.
+He was a fourth cousin, once removed, of Democratic Vice-Presidential nominee, Tim Kaine, of Virginia.